settylab/Mellon/README.rst

 =================

 We recomend using a diffusion map latent representation of cell states as input for the density computation.
+This latent represntation ensures that euclidian distance relates to cell-state disimilarity, some meaningless noise in cell-state is removed, and the dimensionality roghly represntes the dimensionality of the phenotypic manifold.

 .. code-block:: python